George Fairchild: Kansas State Presidency

-In 1879, Fairchild was hired as the third President of Kansas State Agricultural College in Manhattan, Kansas (later Kansas State University).
-He took office on December 1.
-Notably, at the same time one brother, James Fairchild, was President of Oberlin College and another brother, Edward Henry Fairchild, was President of the progressive Berea College.
+In 1879, Fairchild was appointed as the third President of Kansas State Agricultural College in Manhattan, Kansas (later Kansas State University), assuming office on December 1.
+Interestingly, during the same period, one of his brothers, James Fairchild, served as President of Oberlin College, while another brother, Edward Henry Fairchild, held the presidency at Berea College, known for its progressive stance.

-While at Kansas State, Fairchild stepped into an ongoing debate about the role of land grant colleges.
-While some felt that the college should be limited to agricultural and mechanical arts, Fairchild reimplemented a classical liberal arts education at Kansas State.
-He is credited with saying, "Our college exists not so much to make men farmers as to make farmers men."
-Fairchild restored classics courses and brought in prominent professors.
-He also bolstered the number and caliber of students at Kansas State, lifting attendance at the young school from 207 to 734 students during his tenure.
-Ernest Fox Nichols, Philip Fox, Walter T. Swingle, Charles Lester Marlatt and David Fairchild (his son) were drawn to study at the school during this era.
+During his tenure at Kansas State, Fairchild entered into a debate about the role of land grant colleges.
+Despite suggestions that the college focus solely on agricultural and mechanical arts, Fairchild advocated for reintroducing a classical liberal arts education.
+He famously stated, "Our college exists not so much to make men farmers as to make farmers men."[1]
+Fairchild reinstated classics courses, recruited distinguished professors, and significantly increased both the number and quality of students, raising enrollment from 207 to 734 during his presidency.[2]
+Notable figures such as Ernest Fox Nichols, Philip Fox, Walter T. Swingle, Charles Lester Marlatt, and David Fairchild (his son) were among those who studied at the institution during his leadership.